felixsc1/SellObjects_NFT/README.md

 - The owner of the contract can mint NFT tokens and set the price.
 - Anyone can pay "Auticoins" to the contract via the *payTokens()* function.
 - The owner of an NFT can then call the *sellItem()* function to transfer the NFT to another address (which must have sufficient Auticoins on the contract), and receives the sale price to his address.

+## Update: Royalties

+With setNFTPrice() a percentage of the NFT price can now be set as royalty fee.
+For every transfer of the NFT, this amount will be sent to the wallet of the contract's owner.
+Note: When selling via the sellItem() function royalties will be automatically subtracted from the buyer's funds.
+When transferring the NFT via the transferFrom() function, royalties have to be paid from the token holder's wallet.

 Sidenote: when deploying the contract to the rinkeby testnet, NFTs will automatically appear on the [opensea](https://opensea.io/) platform for sale.
 ![opensea_example](./img/opensea_example.PNG)